materialsproject/fireworks/docs/index.rst

 * Built-in tasks for creating templated inputs, running scripts, and copying files to remote machines

-* Plug-and-play on several large supercomputing clusters and queueing systems *(future)*
+* Package many small jobs into a single large job (useful for running on HPC machines that prefer a small number of large-CPU jobs)

-* Package many small jobs into a single large job (useful for running on HPC machines that prefer a small number of large-CPU jobs). *(future)*
+* Support for several queueing systems

 Limitations
 ===========